isomerpages/imda-tradetrust/_community/TradeTrust Readiness Programme.md

 ---
 <h1>Join the TradeTrust Readiness Programme – Apply today!&nbsp;</h1>
 <p>The TradeTrust Readiness Programme, supported by the Infocomm Media Development
-Authority (IMDA), invites Business Solution Providers (BSPs) and carriers to to apply for the <strong>S$80,000 grant</strong> to <strong>adopt the TradeTrust framework</strong> within the maritime trade ecosystem. &nbsp;</p>
+Authority (IMDA), invites Digital Trade Platforms (DTPs) and carriers within the maritime trade ecosystem to adopt the TradeTrust framework and demonstrate live, cross-platform interoperability for electronic Bills of Lading (eBLs).</p>
 <p>Despite the growing potential of electronic Bills of Lading (eBLs), their
-adoption has been hindered by key barriers, including interoperability challenges between digital platforms, the imbalance of benefits between BSPs and carriers, and limited scalability of existing solutions.
+adoption has been hindered by key barriers, including interoperability challenges between digital platforms, the imbalance of benefits between DTPs and carriers, and limited scalability of existing solutions.
 These challenges have left the industry with isolated systems and slow adoption, preventing the seamless exchange of eBLs across platforms and across borders.&nbsp;</p>
-<p>The TradeTrust Readiness Programme seeks to address these issues by encouraging
-collaboration between BSPs and carriers to integrate TradeTrust and demonstrate cross-platform interoperability.
-By leveraging TradeTrust, participants will be able to adopt a unified, secure, and legally recognized framework for digital trade, creating real-world use cases to showcase the benefits of digital Bills of Lading.&nbsp;</p>
 <p>Through this programme, we aim to:&nbsp;</p>
 <ul>
 <li>
-<p>Accelerate Industry Adoption: Bring together BSPs and carriers to integrate
+<p>Accelerate Industry Adoption: Bring together DTPs and carriers to integrate
 TradeTrust, showcasing cross-platform interoperability and creating tangible use cases for digital trade.&nbsp;</p>
 </li>